 #24 Choose Eco Friendly Travel Destinations

 A great way to plan eco trips is to opt to visit an eco destination.
-We’ve already mentioned Slovenia as a top environmentally friendly city, but there are numerous eco travel destinations where visitors will notice a real effort toward the environment – like Iceland, The Netherlands and New Zealand.
+We’ve already mentioned Slovenia as a top environmentally friendly city, but there are numerous eco travel destinations where visitors will notice a real effort toward the environment – like Iceland, The Netherlands, parts of Costa Rica and New Zealand.

 #25 Tread Lightly on Over-Touristed Locales